umarhassan-mitodl/18.100a-fall-2012/content/pages/syllabus.md

 Mattuck, Arthur. _Introduction to Analysis_.
 Pearson, 1998.
 ISBN: 9780130811325.

 The textbook gives the clearest idea of the course, which follows the textbook closely.
-The [_Introduction to Analysis_ textbook website](http://math.mit.edu/~apm/book.html) gives the preface, a detailed table of contents, fifteen pages of sample sections from the first three chapters illustrating the level and style of writing, and a brief account of why the book was written.
+The {{% resource_link "c73c60bf-a3c2-474d-83b6-ba276353291a" "_Introduction to Analysis_ textbook website" %}} gives the preface, a detailed table of contents, fifteen pages of sample sections from the first three chapters illustrating the level and style of writing, and a brief account of why the book was written.

 ## Assignments